exercism/csharp/exercises/concept/properties/.meta/design.md

-## Goal

-The goal of this exercise is to introduce the student to C# properties and to teach the student how the concept of properties is implemented in [C#][docs.microsoft.com-properties].
-We'll teach the student about properties by having the student work with classes that expose contrasting forms of properties.
-The students will learn to work with properties with backing fields and auto-implemented properties.

 Properties are covered early in the C# track as their purpose and power can be shown with few dependencies (classes, access modifiers and fields of simple types).

 ## Learning objectives